agileopennorthwest/agileopennorthwest.github.io/openAgileManagement.md

 - name: Tom Perry
   img: tom.jpg
   bio: |
-    Tom Perry has been working in software development for over 20 years.
-He has been fortunate enough to work on teams at startup companies as well as within large corporations in the Fortune 100 and the State and Federal Government.
-His background includes testing, development, project/program management, coaching /mentoring and training.
-As part of his involvement in the greater agile community, he led the Seattle chapter of the APLN.
+    Tom has been working in software development for over 20 years.
+He has worked on teams at startup companies, large corporations in the Fortune 100 and the State and Federal Government.
+His background includes testing, development, project/program management, agile coaching/mentoring and training.
+As part of his involvement in the greater agile community, he led the Seattle eastside chapter of the APLN.

-    Currently, Tom works at Visa as a Senior Director and Agile Coach.
-He is very actively engaged in the agile community, speaking at local and international conferences and sharing his passion for building insanely great teams.
+    Tom speaks at a wide variety of software development conferences all over the world on a wide variety of Agile and Lean topics.
+He is also the author of the recently published "Little Book of Impediments."

     Check out his blog for more information about his writing, presentations and current projects http://agiletools.wordpress.com or follow him on twitter [@tlperry](http://twitter.com/tlperry).